GreenFlag31/regex-helper/fuzzy-search.md

   .get('data');
 ```

 A fuzzy search is performed on the word `exerciice` and replace the expression in the original text.
-Because there is no space between the expression searched and the year, it would replaced the whole word `Exerciice:2024` if no delimitator is provided, failing to correctly find the year.
+Because there is no space between the expression searched and the year, it would replace the whole word `Exerciice:2024` if no delimitator is provided, failing to correctly find the year.